Updated by Bobby

 These are often packaged in an acoustic guitar preamp.

 From there you can get a little more stylistic.
-Layer effects like chorus, delay and tremolo can work well, and you can also do a lot with reverb, as it’s an acoustic-friendly sound.
+Layering effects like chorus, delay, and tremolo can work well.
+You can also do a lot with reverb, as it’s an acoustic-friendly sound.

 7. What’s the most typical way to setup an acoustic guitar rig with pedals and effects?

-Most of the pros will go straight into a preamp and DI box, where the signal is then routed into the acoustic guitar’s channel on their mixing board.
+Most of the pro acoustic players will go straight into a preamp and DI box, where the signal is then routed into the acoustic guitar’s channel on a mixing board.

 If you use a preamp and it provides an effects loop, pedals can go there, or after the preamp.
 If you’re just using a DI box, pedals go between your guitar and the D.I. box, before the signal gets sent to your mixing board.